Copyright © 2024 Euromaidanpress.com

 Case of Euromaidan massacre may never be solved as Berkut suspects freed for prisoner exchange with Russia

-Berkut officers target protesters with live ammunition and Molotov cocktails during the Euromaidan revolution.
+Berkut officers target protesters with live ammunition and Molotov cocktails during the Euromaidan revolution in February 2014.
 Photo: snapshot from video

 Ukraine’s most important contemporary criminal case might never be solved: the ex-Berkut police officers suspected of the massacre of Euromaidan protesters back in 2014 were released from custody for the impending prisoner exchange negotiated between Ukraine and Russia at the last Normandy format meeting before a verdict was given.
 Apparently, this is a politically motivated decision made in Zelenskyy’s office to meet Russia’s demand.
 Should the case go down the drain, this would send a signal that mass killings of Ukrainian citizens in broad daylight can go unpunished and uninvestigated, undermining any remaining trust in the judicial system and hope for establishing justice.